lsst-sqre/phalanx/docs/service-guide/add-external-chart.rst

 If the service has an existing published Helm chart (and most major open source services do, albeit sometimes not from the upstream service maintainers), we should use that Helm chart.
 Below are details on how to do that.

-This guide is somewhat general since every external application will be different in new and exciting ways.
+This guide is somewhat general since every external service will be different in new and exciting ways.
 Expect to spend a lot of time reading the upstream Helm chart documentation and iterating on configuration approaches when adding an external Helm chart.

 Potential problems